DamianB-BitFlipper/cgminer-monitor/README.md

  - If configured correctly, handles all of the formating and encryption of emails
  - When sending command emails, specific format must be followed
+ - The commands are from cgminer's API, a list of the commands can be found in the API-README file
   * Format: command, parameter1, parameter2, etc;

         Example: